javierbiselli/divirta-project/README.md

 - View and edit your profile
 - Delete or edit your party room data
 - Search party rooms by name, address or description
+- Add your review to party rooms

+Developing...:
+- Review system for party rooms with ratings and comments (similar to Google)

 Future features to develop:
-- Review system for party rooms with ratings and comments (similar to Google)
 - Party animator/entertainer, party room owner, and common user public profiles
 - UI UX improvements